-I am the Facility Manager at Micron, where I assist with user training, troubleshooting and maintaining the equipment and facilities.
+I am the Facility Manager at Micron, where I manage all aspects of the facility, including strategic planning, major equipment procurement, budget management, user training and instrument maintenance and troubleshooting.
 I first became involved with microscopy at the Molecular Cytogenetics and Microscopy Core at the Wellcome Trust Centre for Human Genetics in Oxford, where I completed my D.Phil and also assisted in the running of the microscopy facility.
-I have completed post-doctoral research positions at the University of Arizona and at the Department of Cardiovascular Medicine in Oxford, both heavily involved with light microscopy and imaging.
+I have completed post-doctoral research positions at the University of Arizona and at the Department of Cardiovascular Medicine in Oxford, both heavily involved with light microscopy and imaging, clinical imaging modalities and cellular and molecular biology.
 Prior to joining the Department of Biochemistry I was a lab manager at the Dunn School of Pathology where I also assisted with the Bioimaging Facility which is part of Micron.

 Carina has several years of experience in molecular biology, single-molecule biophysics and optics.
 After finishing her studies in pure Biology at the University of Coimbra, she did her PhD and first postdoc at the European Laboratory of Non-Linear Spectroscopy (LENS) in Florence.
 At LENS she combined dual optical tweezers, fluorescence imaging and microfluidics to study gene expression and regulation at the single molecule level.
 Then she moved to the Chemistry Department at the University of Oxford and King's College London for a postdoc in cell membrane biophysics.
 There she built several bespoke fluorescence microscopes suitable for TIRFM, widefield microscopy, polarisation, FRAP, smFRET and live cell applications.
 She is now the assistant manager at Micron.
 Come and meet her for any advice in terms of basic and advanced microscopy, sample preparation and experiment design.